 - An adult convicted of a felony requiring them to register pursuant to C.R.S.16-22-103;

-- An adult convicted of a second or subsequent offense of any of
+- An adult convicted of a second or subsequent offense of any of the following misdemeanors:

 - Sex Assault under C.R.S.
 18-3-402(1)(e)